bumrufus/humhub-modules-phonebook/README.md

 Based on the core module directory

+A simple phonebook with Ajax Search

 I've developed it for my personal use.

 First u have to change the fields displayed in the list -> u have to change it here: https://github.com/bumrufus/humhub-modules-phonebook/blob/5cb48cfb1735451b1bff7b203169581e5cb2ffd3/views/index/index.php#L31-L38

 and here: